 NOTE: if you have not done so already, please take the metro to Châtelet.
 Take an exit marked "Forum des Halles."
 Wander around for a while.
-Come up to the surface and try to find the Church of St. Eustache ,while aking note of your surroundings.
-How does this compare to the scene Zola describes or to "Mon Oncle's" neighborhood?
+Come up to the surface, take in the "canopy" which is supposed to be the color of champagne, and try to find the Church of St. Eustache, all the, while taking note of your surroundings.
+How does this compare to the scene Zola describes?